antarctica/flask-entra-auth/README.md

 # Flask Azure AD OAuth Provider

-Python Flask extension for using Azure Active Directory with OAuth to protect applications
+Python Flask extension for using Azure Active Directory with OAuth to protect applications.

 ## Purpose